It is this time of the year again…

 I am not saying we women should be constantly scared, but running a highly frequented route will help you stay safe.

 4. Run in a group

-The same is my number one reason why I love running with a group in the dark: I feel safer in a group.
+The same is my number one reason why I love running in the dark with a group: I feel safer in a group.